VA Loan Down Payment Requirements For 2022

 There’s another financial benefit of taking out a VA loan: You won’t have to pay for private mortgage insurance (PMI).
 This is insurance that protects your lender in case you stop making payments on your loan.
-This fee varies, but it can cost 0.5% – 1% of your loan amount each year until you build up enough equity in your home to remove this charge.
-If your home costs $200,000, then, you might pay up to $2,000 a year for PMI.
-With a VA loan, though, you’ll never have to pay for this insurance.
+This fee varies, but it can cost 0.1% – 2% of your loan amount each year until you build up enough equity in your home to remove this charge.
+With a VA loan you’ll never have to pay for this insurance.

 In most cases, buyers don’t have to make any down payment when applying for a VA loan.
 This can make saving up for a home an easier proposition.